spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ## Step 1: Select an AKS Cluster

-Before initiating the import process, ensure Ocean has the necessary permissions to create and update node pools for autoscaling.
+Before starting the import process, ensure Ocean has the necessary permissions to create and update node pools for autoscaling.
 Verify your IAM permissions at both the subscription and resource group levels.
-Specifically, confirm that you have the required permissions for the Ocean AKS product.
+Confirm that you have the required permissions for the Ocean AKS product.

 1. In the Create Ocean Cluster wizard, select your Azure resource group from the **Resource Group** drop-down menu.
 2. Select your cluster name from the **AKS Cluster Name** drop-down menu.

-   *  If you have multiple clusters in the resource group, you must import them one at a time.
+   *  If you have multiple clusters in the resource group, import them one at a time.

    * The AKS cluster name is copied to the Ocean Cluster name, also known as the Cluster Identifier.
 To ensure uniqueness, the Ocean Cluster Identifier is derived by appending an 8-digit auto-generated random string to the Ocean Cluster name.
-When [importing the Ocean cluster to Terraform](https://spot.io/blog/import-spot-resources-into-terraform/), and updating the cluster using Terraform, you must use the `clusterIdentifier` (not just the Cluster name).
+When [importing the Ocean cluster to Terraform](https://spot.io/blog/import-spot-resources-into-terraform/), and updating the cluster using Terraform, use the `clusterIdentifier` (not just the Cluster name).
 For example, the `clusterIdentifier` could be `aks-cluster1-2475a239`.
 This `clusterIdentifier` should match the one used when installing the Ocean Controller in the AKS cluster (see Step 1.3: Connectivity).

 3. Click **Test Cluster Permissions** and wait for the test to be completed.

 View this sample of [AKS permissions](https://docs.spot.io/administration/api/spot-policy-aks-azure) and the [description of the AKS Permissions](https://docs.spot.io/administration/api/aks-permissions-desc).

->**Important:** If you can't complete Step 1.1 due to **Missing Permissions**, refer to the following:
+>**Important:** If you can't complete Step 1 due to **Missing Permissions**, refer to the following:

 *   **Issue when selecting the Resource Group:** First, check that your Spot account is correctly set up.
 We recommend deleting the account and setting it up again with the correct Subscription ID and Tenant ID.
-If the issue persists: click **Add Permissions** to run the Missing Permissions wizard (described below).
+If the issue persists, click **Add Permissions** to run the Missing Permissions wizard (described below).
 Select the **Resource Group permission level** (Spot IAM role) in the Missing Permissions dialog box.

 *   **Issue when selecting Cluster Name:** If no AKS clusters are in the drop-down list, the permissions may be incorrect, or the IAM role may be assigned to the wrong resource group (no AKS clusters are available for the required resource group).
 Click **Add Permissions** to run the Missing Permissions wizard (described below).
 Select the **Resource Group permission level** (Spot IAM role) in the Missing Permissions dialog box.

-*   **Issue when running Test Cluster Permissions:** Your Spot account may not have permissions for the Ocean AKS product or may have read-only permissions at either the subscription level or the resource group level.
+*   **Issue when running Test Cluster Permissions:** Your Spot account may not have permissions for the Ocean AKS product or may have read-only permissions at either the subscription or resource group levels.
 Click **Add Permissions** to run the Missing Permissions wizard for subscription and resource group levels (see below).

 To run the Missing Permissions wizard: